State of Wisconsin

 27.6.2 Hospitalized Persons

 When you determine a hospitalized person’s monthly need use the average daily charge for the hospital the person is in.
-See 39.7 Hospital Daily Rates.
+See Section 39.7 Hospital Daily Rates.
 If his or her hospital is not on the list, enter $2,318.08 on Long Term Care Gatepost/ Institutions screen.

 27.6.3 Both Spouses Institutionalized